Hubert H. Humphrey Fellowship

 Fields of Study

-Humphrey Fellows are selected based on their field of professional focus, rather than geographic region.
+Humphrey Fellows are selected based on their field of professional focus.
 Applicants are encouraged to select a field that aligns with their career experience and goals.
+The program’s eligible fields are grouped into four thematic categories:

 Human and Institutional Capacity